 What is CBD?

-CBD (aka cannabidiol) is a safe, legal, and natural chemical from the cannabis plant.
-Cannabidiol is one of the most researched of the 85+ chemicals compounds (called cannabinoids) found in cannabis plants (hemp or marijuana).
-Hemp is a type of cannabis plant that is different from marijuana, it doesn’t get you high.
+CBD (aka cannabidiol) is a safe, legal, and natural chemical that is derived from plants.
+Cannabidiol is one of the most researched of the 85+ chemicals compounds (called cannabinoids) found in hemp plants.
 CBD is most commonly extracted from hemp.
+Hemp doesn’t get you high because it has very low levels of the psychoactive chemical THC.

 In the United States, hemp-derived CBD is sold as a nutraceutical (a food with potential medicinal benefit) or a dietary supplement.
 CBD is used for its wellness benefits for physical and mental health.
 People will often refer to CBD oil, which are oils that have CBD included as an additive.
 Plus, there are other products that have CBD added, such as skin creams, edibles, gel or dry powder capsules, pet supplements and more.
-CBD is not medical marijuana, it doesn’t get you high, or have any psychoactive qualities like marijuana.
+CBD doesn’t get you high or have any psychoactive qualities.
 So, if CBD does not get you high, what are the benefits?

 Benefits of CBD